kumuluz/kumuluzee-samples/kumuluzee-streaming-kafka/kumuluzee-streaming-kafka-streams/README.md

     java -cp target/classes;target/dependency/* com.kumuluz.ee.EeApplication
     ```

-To shut down the example simply stop the processes in the foreground.
+To shut down the example simply stop the processes in the foreground and all Docker containers started for this example.

 ## Tutorial